 The first step is to navigate to the Authentication tab within your app, where we can begin to add redirect URI’s for our application.

-Once you have successfully added these redirect URI’s, be sure to select save to make sure your changes have been saved.
+Be sure to select save to make sure your changes have been saved.

 Once you’ve added the redirect URI’s, the final step is to ensure that you have checked the option for Access Tokens: